shellcromancer/audit-log-wall-of-shame/content/_index.md

 - Different formats depending on which internal team built each event type.
 - Inconsistent event type definitions based on how a user is accessing the system.
 - Inconsistent formats and naming conventions that differ if you pull it via API or view it in the UI.
+- Lack of correlation indicators between two related log events.
+- Consistency in naming throughout logs (choosing to use ip_address OR source_ip)
 </details>

 <details>